Chart Color Schemes

 An assessment of population growth drivers in Yass reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yass's population is approximately 6,944 as of August 2025.
-This figure reflects an increase of 181 people since the 2021 Census, which reported a population of 6,763.
-The change is inferred from the estimated resident population of 6,817 in June 2024 and an additional 118 validated new addresses since the Census date.
-This results in a population density ratio of 69 persons per square kilometer.
-Yass's 2.7% growth since the census positions it close to the SA3 area's 3.2%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.9% of overall population gains during recent periods.
+Yass's population, as of November 2025, is approximately 7,045 people.
+This figure represents an increase of 282 individuals, a 4.2% growth since the 2021 Census which recorded a population of 6,763.
+The change is inferred from the estimated resident population of 6,818 in June 2024 and the addition of 158 validated new addresses since the Census date.
+This results in a population density ratio of 70 persons per square kilometer.
+Yass's growth rate exceeded that of its SA3 area (3.9%), positioning it as a regional growth leader.
+Overseas migration contributed approximately 70.9% to the overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to expand by 256 persons to 2041, reflecting an increase of 1.8% in total over the 17 years.
+Based on projected demographic shifts and the latest annual ERP population numbers, the area is anticipated to expand by 256 persons to reach a total population of approximately 7,321 by 2041, reflecting an increase of 0.4% over the 17-year period.

 Frequently Asked Questions - Population